lopkol/sff-vektor/README.md

 Any Github Release created will trigger a deployment in production.

 > [!NOTE]
-> The workflow is configured but this environnement is not setup yet.
+> The workflow is configured but this environnement is not set up yet.
 As of now, the CD will fail.